polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ### Task 6: Modify the SAP Default Profile

 In this task, you will modify the SAP default profile in order to ensure that the application tier communicates with the database tier via the newly created Always-On Availability Group listener.
-To accomplish this, set the value of the **dbs/mss/server** parameter to the name of the newly created Availability Group listener (**s03-db-agl0**) in the default profile of the S03 SAP system (hosted on the shared disk of the ASCS layer).
+To accomplish this, set the value of the **dbs/mss/server** parameter to the name of the newly created Availability Group listener (**s03-db-agl0**) in the default profile of the S03 SAP system (hosted on the highly available file share residing on the S2D cluster).
 In order for the change to take effect, restart the VMs that constitute the SAP ASCS layer.

 ### Exit criteria